-Percentile rank of the Company's TSR compared to the Index (1)
+Percentile rank of the Company's TSR compared to the Index (1) PSU earned multiple relative to PSU Target

+Below 25 th percentile None

+25 th percentile 50% of PSU Target

+55 th percentile 100% of PSU Target

-Below 25th percentile 25th percentile 55th percentile At or above 75th percentile
+At or above 75 th percentile 150% of PSU Target

-PSU earned multiple relative to PSU Target

-None 50% of PSU Target 100% of PSU Target 150% of PSU Target (1) In the event that absolute TSR is negative during a Performance Period, the PSU earned multiple is capped at 100% of PSU Target.
+(1) In the event that absolute TSR is negative during a Performance Period, the PSU earned multiple is capped at 100% of PSU Target.

 In the event that Messrs.
-Brown and Zwillinger are terminated for any reason, except for in connection with a change in control, during a Performance Period, all unearned PSUs will be forfeited.
+Brown and Zwillinger are no longer providing service to the Company, except for in connection with a change in control, during a Performance Period, all unearned PSUs will be forfeited.
 In the event of a change in control, the calculation of any earned PSUs will be measured based on the TSR as of the change in control date, and all earned PSUs convert to time-based RSUs that will vest quarterly over the remaining Performance Period.
 See the section titled "Potential Payments upon Termination or Change in Control" for further description of vesting acceleration under a termination or change in control.